Jon D. Hennebold

 Within the past several years, the resultant data generated from genome-sequencing projects have provided scientists with the opportunity to identify most, if not all, genes that determine the physiology of a particular organism.
 For reproductive biologists, such genomic databases allow for the systematic identification and characterization of molecular pathways that are critical for fertility.
 The information gained from such studies can be used to further our understanding of the causes of infertility and diseases of the reproductive tract, as well as to identify novel targets for the control of fertility.

-Peluffo MC, Hennebold JD, Stouffer RL, and Zelinski MB (2013).
+Peluffo MC, Hennebold JD, Stouffer RL, Zelinski MB.
+(2013).
 Oocyte maturation and in vitro hormone production in small antral follicles (SAFs) isolated from rhesus monkeys.
-J Assist Reprod Genet.
-30:353-359.
-PMC3607688.
+J Assist Reprod Genet, 30:353-9.
+PMC3607688

-Adam M, Saller S, Ströb, S, Hennebold JD, Dissen G, Ojeda S, Stouffer RL, Berg D, Berg U, Mayerhofer A. (2012).
-Decorin is a part of the extracellular matrix in the human and nonhuman primate ovary and corpus luteum and activates epidermal growth factor receptor signaling in human luteinized granulosa cells.
-Human Reprod.
-27:3249-50.
+Adam M, Saller S. Strobl S, Hennebold JD, Dissen GA, Ojeda SR, Stouffer RL, Berg D, Berg U, Mayerhofer A. (2012).
+Decorin is a part of the ovarian extracellular matrix in primates and may act as a signaling molecule.
+Hum Reprod, 27:3249-58.
 PMC3472619

 Bishop, CV, Satterwhite, S, Xu, L, Hennebold, JD, Stouffer, RL.
 (2012).
 Microarray analysis of the primate luteal transcriptome during chorionic gonadotrophin administration simulating early pregnancy.
 Mol Hum Reprod.
 18:216-27.
 PMC3350325